jd2476/WhatsApp-Chat-HTML-Converter/README.md

 ## Usage

 1. Prepare Chat and Media Files:
   - Export your WhatsApp chat along with media files.
-This will typically generate a folder containing a _chat.txt file and various media files.
+This will typically generate a folder containing a _chat.txt file (for iOS) and various media files.

 2. Run the Script:
-  - Place the script in a directory separate from your chat and media files.
+  - Place the script in the same directory as the folder which contains the chat and media files.
+  - Note: You can have multiple chat folders, the script will prompt you for which folder you want to export.
   - Run the script.
 When prompted, enter the path to the folder containing your exported WhatsApp chat and media files.

 3. View and Interact with HTML: